yvespy/py-burger-recipe/README.md

 Also, you need to implement the `Number` class, which is the `Validator` child class.
 It should have:

 - the `__init__` method, which accepts and stores the `min_value` and the `max_value`;
-- the `validate` method, which checks the value type, and if the type is incorrect, it must raise the `TypeError` exception with the `Quantity should be integer` message.
+- the `validate` method, which checks the value type, and if the type is incorrect, it must raise the `TypeError` exception with the `Quantity should be integer.` message.
 Then it should check whether the value is within `min_value` and `max_value`.
 If it’s not, it should raise the `ValueError` with the `Quantity should not be less than {self.min_value} and greater than {self.max_value}.` message.

 Last but not least, you need to implement the `OneOf` validator, which is the child class of the `Validator` class.
 It allows to choose one of the provided values and should have: